-GREATER TULSA REPORTER NEWSPAPERS

-December 2018

-Stock the Station Food Drive Helps Those in Need Here at the City of Tulsa we are this worthy cause during the holicommitted to making an amaz- days?
-Tulsa residents can drop-off ing difference in our community, especially for atrisk Tulsans who have fallen on hard times this holiday season.
-I invite you to join me in our citywide Stock the Station Food Drive, which is
+Stock the Station Food Drive Helps Those in Need From Tulsa's Mayor By G.T.
+BYNUM Mayor of Tulsa ing difference in our community, especially for atrisk Tulsans who have fallen on hard times this holiday season.
+I invite you to join me in our citywide Stock the Station Food Drive, which is in full swing now through Dec.

-Page 4

-in full swing now through Dec.
 19. It's so heart-breaking to know that one in four children go to bed hungry at night, and more than 600,000 Oklahomans cannot always count on their next meal.
-That's why we need your help to not only spread the word about

-family in need.
+That's why we need your help to not only spread the word about our annual Stock the Station Food Drive but give from your heart to a family in need.